emmajanedrews/base-template/_posts/2018-01-25-3-easy-design-tips-for-a-zen-bedroom.md

 Now you’re ready to create your own Zen bedroom.
 Go forth with calmness, serenity, and balance.

-If you need help adding some Zen to a home you want to sell or you’re looking for a home of your own that could use a special Zen touch, give me a call or shoot me an email.
-I’d love to help you.
+If you need help adding some Zen to a home you want to sell or you’re looking for a home of your own that could use a special Zen touch, give us a call or shoot us an email.
+We'd love to help you and those you care about move with confidence.